Tempera Vs Acrylic Paint – What Is the Difference

 Step 4: Remove Yolk Sac

 Separate the egg yolk from the egg white carefully and clean the all-excess white part from the yolk with the paper.
-Now, removes the sac of the yolk.
+Now, remove the sac of the yolk.

 Step 5: Final Step